 Hugh remained in England for a number of months but when he returned to duty, he was assigned to the Headquarters Company, 3rd Tank Destroyer Group.
 Although we do not know the exact date when he joined them, the 3rd had moved into Belgium on September 9th and then into Luxembourg on the 16th.
 They moved back into Belgium on Oct.
 4, 1944.

-On December 22, 1944, Private First Class Hugh McGrady was killed in action.
+On December 22, 1944, between 10:00 and 14:30 hours, Private First Class Hugh McGrady was killed in action during the last German assault.
 The only indication of how he died was listed on his burial record, which lists shrapnel as the cause.
-The exact location is also unknown but official unit documents indicate that from December 16th to the 25th, the unit's command post was at Butgenbach, Belgium, specifically at the end of the town's water reservoir.
+The exact location is also unknown but official unit documents indicate that from December 16th to the 25th, the unit's command post was at Butgenbach, specifically at the end of the town's water reservoir.
 Subordinate units were located southwest of Robertville and also at Elsenborn to protect against a possible German armored breakthrough.
 It is reasonable to believe Hugh was serving in this general region when he was killed.